Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs

 \section{Introduction}

-Scaling limits of dynamical processes on random graphs have received much attention of late.
-Although dynamical processes on random graphs themselves have long been studied by mathematicians, physicists, epidemiologists, computer scientists and engineers, a comprehensive and mathematically rigorous body of work on various scaling limits (such as the laws of large numbers and functional central limit theorems) under general settings remains elusive.
+Large-graph scaling limits, such as the functional laws of large numbers (FLLNs) and the functional central limit theorems (FCLTs), of dynamical processes on random graphs have received much attention of late.
+Although dynamical processes on random graphs themselves have long been studied by mathematicians, physicists, epidemiologists, computer scientists and engineers, a comprehensive and mathematically rigorous body of work on various scaling limits under general settings remains elusive.
 Such scaling limits have been derived rigorously only for a handful of special cases to date.
-Notable breakthroughs in the context of epidemiological processes include \cite{hakan_andersson1998,BALL2002SIR,decreusefond2012large,janson2014law,jacobsen2016large}, appearing primarily in probability literature.
-They provide laws of large numbers results under various sets of technical assumptions.
-However, to complement the laws of large numbers, scaling limits in the form of functional central limit theorems (FCLTs) have not been well investigated to the best of our knowledge.
-We are not aware of any rigorously derived FCLT for dynamical processes on random graphs, except for diffusion-type approximations attempted in special cases like an early-stage epidemic in \cite{House2014dynamics}.
-In this paper, we provide an FCLT for the stochastic susceptible-infected (SI) process on configuration model random graphs (see \cite[Chapter 7]{hofstad2017randomVol1}, \cite{bollobas1998random}) as $n$, the number of nodes in the graph, grows to infinity.
+Notable breakthroughs in the context of epidemiological processes include \cite{hakan_andersson1998,BALL2002SIR,decreusefond2012large,janson2014law,jacobsen2016large}, appearing primarily in the probability theory literature.
+They provide functional laws of large numbers under various sets of technical assumptions.
+However, scaling limits in the form of functional central limit theorems have not been well investigated to the best of our knowledge.
+We are not aware of any rigorously derived FCLT for dynamical processes on random graphs, except for diffusion-type approximations attempted in special cases like an early-stage epidemic in \cite{House2014dynamics} and normal approximation theorems for graph statistics in configuration model random graphs \cite{barbour2019CLT}.
+In this paper, we provide an FCLT for a particular type of binary dynamics on configuration model (CM) random graphs (see \cite[Chapter 7]{hofstad2017randomVol1}, \cite{bollobas1998random}) as $n$, the number of vertices in the graph, grows to infinity.